joshdelgado/joshdelgado.github.io/_project/oam.md

 		<div class="flex-row flex-row--container flex-row--justify-center">
 			<div class="flex-row__column flex-row__column--8">
 				<p>This was one of the older projects in the company's codebase which means there was A LOT of undocumneted and spaghetti code.
 Few developers wanted to work on the project since it was difficult to find the code you needed to address.
 And when you did, it would often change something unintended.</p>
-				<p>The demographic for this application skewed older and less tech-savvy so support calls and messages were aggerssively high.</p>
+				<p>The demographic for this application skewed older and less tech-savvy so support calls and messages were aggressively high.</p>
 				<p>This is a multi-phase transition to an entirely angular application.
 The phase one focus was to convert the most common use-case into a guided flow in order to grow our teams knowledge of the angular framework and to get user testing feedback to improve future flows.</p>
 			</div>
 		</div>